-Calendar Reference: See Summary below for explanation of exception to calendar requirement.
+Calendar Reference: See Summary below for explanation of

-BPU Docket Number: EX20090613
+exception to calendar requirement.
+BPU Docket Number: EX20090613.
+Proposal Number: PRN 2021-115.

-Proposal Number:

-The deadline for comments on this matter is 5:00 p.m. on February 4, 2022.
-While all comments will be given equal consideration and will be made part of the final record of this proceeding, the preferred method of transmittal is via the Board's Public Document Search tool, by searching for the specific docket listed above and using the "Post Comments" button.
-Emailed comments may also be filed with the Board Secretary, in PDF or Word format, to rule.comments@bpu.nj.gov
+The deadline for comments on this matter is 5:00 P.M. on February 4, 2022.
+While all comments will be given equal consideration and will be made part of the final record of this proceeding, the preferred method of transmittal is through the Board's Public Document Search, https://publicaccess.bpu.state.nj.us, tool, by searching for the specific docket listed above and using the "Post Comments" button.
+Emailed comments may also be filed with the Board Secretary, in PDF or Word format, to rule.comments@bpu.nj.gov.